arjanjohan/scaffold-move-docs/docs/utils/chains.md

   block_explorer?: string;
 };
 ```

-The default Aptos chains only need the mandatory fields, but for custom chains all fields should be provided for a fully functional dapp.
+The default Aptos chains only require the mandatory fields (id, name, and network).
+However, for custom chains, it's recommended to provide all fields to ensure a fully functional dapp.

 :::warning
-On Aptos devnet, the network is often wiped and the chainId can change.
-If this happens, redeploy the modules (this will always use the correct chainId) and manually update the chainId for devnet in `packages/nextjs/utils/scaffold-move/chains.ts`.
+The Aptos devnet is frequently reset, which can result in changes to the chainId.
+If this occurs, you should:
+1. Redeploy your modules (this process always uses the correct chainId)
+2. Manually update the chainId for devnet in `packages/nextjs/utils/scaffold-move/chains.ts`
 :::

 ## Parameters